lazyjobseeker/lazyjobseeker.github.io/en/_posts/2024-09-13-adding-visitor-counter-to-jekyll-blog.md

 ### Using Preset

-You decide to use preset visitor counter (see below image to see how it looks like).
+First of all, you can decide to use preset visitor counter (see below image to see how it looks like).

+![기본 방문자 카운터](https://drive.google.com/thumbnail?id=10ajeKN8SG_hrGqVw0YJL9HO4uEadwXoN&sz=w400)

+ There are some options you can control.
+For example, you can remove **stats by GoatCounter** text from above banner.
+You can also give further style by adding custom CSS.
 I believe that most of you would prefer to implement your own visitor counter blending better with your blogs/sites rather than using preset.
 So I would like to skip the details of how to use this preset visitor counter.

-![기본 방문자 카운터](https://drive.google.com/thumbnail?id=10ajeKN8SG_hrGqVw0YJL9HO4uEadwXoN&sz=w400)
+Look through the official documentation if you are more likely to use this preset.
 ### Direct Access to Visitor Counts

 You can make a direct access to the visitor count numbers of individual pages.
 There are JSON files you can access.
 For example, if your website domain is `https://my-code.github.io`, visitor count value of individual URLs are updated to below JSON file every 30 minutes: